NourAyed/NourAyed/README.md

 - 👋 Hi, I’m @NourAyed
-- 👀 I’m interested in Robotics and Web Development
+- 👀 I’m interested in Robotics and programming
-- 🌱 I’m currently learning the basics of front-end web development
+- 🌱 I’m currently learning the basics of the Robot Operating System programming (ROS)
-- 💞️ I’m looking to collaborate on few projects after mastering the building blocks of web development
+- 💞️ I’m looking to collaborate on few projects after mastering the building blocks of ROS
 - 📫 How to reach me (via email): nour.benajmiayed@gmail.com

 <!---